alefragnani/vscode-separators/README.md

 Here are some of the features that **Separators** provides:

 * Customize the separators appearance
-* Each kind of symbol has its own customization
+* Each kind of symbol can have its own customization
 * Select which symbols will have separators

 # Features